MicrosoftDocs/mixed-reality/mixed-reality-docs/multimodal-interaction-overview.md

 Most likely, developers and creators also already have some ideas in mind of the kinds of interaction experience they want their users to have.

-Even so, to encourage a customer-focused approach to design, we recommend a look at the guidance outlined in the next article, [Choosing Interaction for Your Customer](choosing-interaction-for-your-customer)
+Even so, to encourage a customer-focused approach to design, we recommend a look at the guidance outlined in the next article, [Choosing Interaction for Your Customer](choosing-interaction-for-your-customer.md)

 This article outlines some of the tips and tricks we've learned to keep users confident in different scenarios.

 > [!Note]
-> check out the Customer-Focused Creative Process section for suggestions on identifying your customer and creating a great Mixed Reality concept. [coming soon].
+> Check out the Customer-Focused Creative Process section for suggestions on identifying your customer and creating a great Mixed Reality concept. [coming soon].

 ## Transition Interaction Models